 You’ll love this easy and delicious citrus champagne punch!
 Fresh citrus juices are combined with champagne for the perfect party punch!

-If you’re looking for the perfect champagne punch for a summer party, baby shower, bridal shower, bachelorette party (or anytime you want a signature cocktail), this champagne punch is IT!
+If you’re looking for the perfect champagne punch for a summer party, baby shower, bridal shower, bachelorette party (or anytime you want a signature cocktail), this recipe will be your new favorite.

 You will LOVE it, especially if you love citrus drinks.